Celebrating Seniors - George Hamilton is 77, Part Three

 More recently, George Hamilton served as executive producer on the documentary Being Evel (2015), and starred in the comedy-drama Silver Skies (2015), about a group of retired seniors whose lives are disrupted when their apartment complex is sold.
 The cast of Silver Skies included fellow senior citizens Mariette Hartley, Barbara Bain, Howard Hesseman, Alex Rocco, and Valerie Perrine.
 Below, George Hamilton talked about his earlier career and Silver Skies.

 In real life, George Hamilton has no thoughts of retirement.
 Hamilton and ex-wife Alana Stewart were in two reality shows in 2015 – Celebrity Wife Swap (2015) and Stewarts & Hamiltons (2015) featuring Rod Stewart; Hamilton’s sons Ashley Hamilton, and George Hamilton Jr. also appeared on Stewarts & Hamiltons.
-Below, George Hamilton and Alana Stewart talked about the series to Wendy Williams.

 Despite never wanting to be an actor, over his 64-year career George Hamilton has acquired over 100 film/tv credits and another 120+ credits appearing as himself.
 This year the septuagenarian single senior can be seen in the drama The Congressman (2016) starring Treat Williams in their second movie together; as a Mexican colonel/hitman in Melvin Smarty with William Sadler, and on television in Celebrity Family Feud and the TV movie Swiped (2016).
 He has said future projects he’s working on include producing a documentary about his friend Sean Flynn (Errol Flynn‘s son), a friend and photojournalist who disappeared in Cambodia in 1970 during the Vietnam War; a one-man stage show/tour; and a comedy TV series with son Ashley Hamilton.